Skip to main content

 Container's context menuโ€‹

-Both the horizontal and vertical bars (and the lines that link to the vertical bar) expose a context menu on right click and containers a number of actions to manage the container:
+Right-clicking the horizontal and vertical bars (and the lines that connect to the vertical bar) opens a context menu with several actions for managing the container:

 Containers on the map